DeviationTX/deviation-manual/source/ch_install.rst

 .. cssclass:: bold-italic

-.. if:: devo12
-NOTE: As a result of memory limitations with the Devo12 firmware, the original models will be lost when switching to Deviation.
-.. elseif:: devo10
+.. if:: devo10
-NOTE: As a result of memory limitations with the Devo7e firmware, the original models will be lost when switching to Deviation.
+NOTE: As a result of memory limitations with the Devo7e and devo 12 firmware, the original models will be lost when switching to Deviation.
 .. endif::

 First download and unzip the deviation-devoXX-x.y.z.zip firmware from http://www.deviationtx.com/repository/Deviation-Releases/ where XX is the number of your Walkera Devo™ transmitter. x.y.z identifies the deviation version number.
 Normally you should use the latest one.